 RC: How did these companies come to your attention in the first place?

-JZ: We've used a combination of review sites ? such as Rip-Off Report and blogs ? and our own site.
+JZ: We've used a combination of review sites ? such as Rip-Off Reportcbtardcfwwbueawrytyd and blogs ? and our own site.
 The Internet has been a boon for regulators because we can get information there that we weren't able to get at before.

 RC: Don't you think the review sites are somewhat prejudicial?